NetAlertX and Docker Compose

 volumes:

-# Example custom local folder called /home/user/netalertx_config
+# Example custom local folder called /home/user/netalertx_data

 # - type: bind

-# source: /home/user/netalertx_config
+# source: /home/user/netalertx_data

-# target: /app/config
+# target: /data

 # read_only: false